 - Prepare patients for Holter, or ambulatory monitoring

 - Edit and deliver final test results to physicians for analysis

 - Upon successful completion of the course and the clinical requirements, each student will receive a course completion certificate and be eligible to sit for the National Healthcareer Association (NHA) exam at the EMTP facility.
 Once the student successfully completes the exam, he or she will be a Nationally Certified EKG Technician through the NHA and ready to start an exciting new career as an EKG Technician.

 - Become Nationally Certified in just 10 days!

-- Day and Evening classes available
+- Day, Evening and Online classes available

 What does my tuition include?

 - CPR certification

 General Admissions Requirements

 - High school diploma or GED